 Introduction to the vocabulary and practices of criticism and the skills of close reading.
-Required for majors.

-EN 201 LITERARY HISTORY 1
+EN 201 LITERARY HISTORY I

-Introduction to English literary history through poetry, drama and narrative, from Anglo-Saxon roots to the development of British literary genres in the medieval and early modern periods.
+Introduction to English literary history through poetry, drama, and narrative from Anglo-Saxon roots to the development of British literary genres in the medieval and early modern periods.

-EN 202 LITERARY HISTORY 2
+EN 202 LITERARY HISTORY II